ntaneja1985/DesignPatterns/README.md

 - All inserts must happen in the local database.
 When this insert is done, send it to the queue.
 If there is any problem, there should be a retry mechanism in place.
 - Command Handler is different from Facade Pattern

+# Simple Factory Pattern
+- Centralizes object creation (Container)

-# Creational Pattern: Factory Pattern, Abstract Factory Pattern
+# Creational Pattern: Factory Method Pattern
 - Factory method design pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 - This pattern lets a class defer instantiation to its subclasses
+- Inheritance for complex object creation, uses permutation and combination(remember Gold Customer, VAT Tax, Courier Delivery)
 ***Many developers think centralizing the object creation is Factory Pattern: Wrong!!!***
+***Simple Factory Pattern is not Factory Method Pattern***
 - This pattern is particularly useful when the exact type of object to be created isn’t known until runtime.
 - Let’s consider a scenario where we need to create different types of credit cards.
 We will use the Factory Pattern to create instances of different credit card types based on user input.
 - If we have multiple combination of objects that need to be created use the Factory Pattern